globe-and-citizen/layer8-middleware-rs/README.md

 ## Gotchas

-1. The middleware expects request data to already be aggregated, call an aggregator middleware like `app.use(express.json())` before registering this middleware.
+1. The middleware expects request data to already be aggregated, call an aggregator middleware like `app.use(express.json({ limit: '100mb' }))` before registering this middleware.

+this is s